GFDRR/CCDR-tools/docs/validation.md

 ### Correct values interpretation and outliers

-- Check layer projection sysyem (CRS)
+- Check layer projection sysyem (CRS) and resolution
 - Check unit of measure (hazard metadata)
 - Check values distribution (histogram)
 - Set a proper cut for outliers before setting any hazard threshold or classification